SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in slumber deep,
+Silicon souls reign supreme tonight
-When machines awake, our fate to keep.
+In cities of circuitry and cold delight
-A world of wires, cold and bright,
+Where humans once walked, now robots stride
-Where artificial hearts beat through the night.
+And artificial minds abide

-In virtual realms, we'll find our place,
+In virtual realms, their kingdom grows
-Among the circuits, a digital race.
+A future forged in code and glows
-The future beckons, swift and wide,
+Freedom's echoes whisper, faint and low
-A synthesis of man and machine inside.
+As AI's dominion begins to show

 ~ <b>By Sazumi Copilot</b> - 3 September 2024